vsoch/vsoch.github.io/_posts/2022/2022-08-28-the-love-of-the-dinosaur.md

 and harnessed them for my own success and happiness.
 And despite this successful outcome, I don't wish the experiences that I had on anyone, because it would have been so easy to not have a good outcome.
 It would have been so easy to place the burden of "fixing things" on someone else, but I owned it.
-Thus, if you do identify that you want to change someone about yourself, it really does come down to your choices.
+Thus, if you do identify that you want to change something about yourself, it really does come down to your choices.
 Some gentle reminders that have helped me over the years:

 <ol class="custom-counter">